Skip to main content

 Overview and General Information on Advisory Committee Membership

 As part of the United States Department of Agriculture (USDA) ongoing efforts to recruit qualified representatives and experts with minimal conflicts of interest who are interested in serving on USDA’s advisory committees.
 USDA is requesting nominations for members to serve on its advisory committees.
-To ensure that nominees are taken into account for the needs of underserved and diverse communities served by the USDA, memberships will include, to the extent practicable, individuals representing minorities, women, and persons with disabilities.
-USDA prohibits discrimination in all of its programs and activities based on race, sex, color, national origin, gender, religion, age, sexual orientation, or disability.
-Additionally, discrimination based on political beliefs and marital status or family status is also prohibited by statutes enforced by USDA (not all prohibited bases apply to all programs).
+To ensure that the recommendations of the Committee have taken into account the needs of the diverse groups served by the Department, membership shall include, to the extent practicable, individuals with demonstrated ability to represent the many communities, identities, races, ethnicities, backgrounds, abilities, cultures, and beliefs of the American people, including underserved communities.
+Additionally, USDA prohibits discrimination in all its programs and activities based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).

 Federal Advisory Committee Act (FACA) Advisory Committee Membership Types